The Spec

 }

-Only aggregate_types and agent_types are required.
+This is the format expected by both the dashboard upload and the Admin API.
+Only aggregate_types and agent_types are required inside spec.
 Everything else is optional.

 aggregate_types